quozd/awesome-dotnet/README.md

 * [AForge.NET](http://www.aforgenet.com/) - Framework for developers and researchers in the fields of Computer Vision and Artificial Intelligence (image processing, neural networks, genetic algorithms, machine learning, robotics).
 * [Deedle](http://bluemountaincapital.github.io/Deedle/) - Data frame and (time) series library for exploratory data manipulation with C# and F# support
 * [FsLab](http://www.fslab.org) - A collection of data science and machine learning libraries for F# and .NET
+* [numl](https://github.com/sethjuarez/numl) - Designed to include the most popular supervised and unsupervised learning algorithms while minimizing the friction involved with creating the predictive models.
 * [R Provider](http://bluemountaincapital.github.io/FSharpRProvider/) - Type provider that exposes R packages and functions in a type-safe way to F# callers
 * [F# Data](http://fsharp.github.io/FSharp.Data/) - F# type providers for accessing XML, JSON, CSV and HTML files (based on sample documents) and for accessing WorldBank data